Home - Bookapy Book Preview

 August 26, 1987, McKinley, Ohio

 "CRASH CART!
 NOW!"
-Doctor Lindsay ordered.
+Doctor Lindsay commanded.

 She quickly put an oxygen mask on Elizaveta and turned the dial to its maximum setting.
 A nurse hit the red 'crash' button on the wall and seconds later a nurse rushed in, wheeling a crash cart before her.
 Doctor Forsberg sprinted into the room and moved to Elizaveta's side, followed by Doctor Strong.
 I suddenly felt weak and my head spun, causing me to stumble.